What is hip resurfacing?

 surgery, the procedure does carry some risks.
 Possible complications of hip resurfacing

-Your own risk of complications may vary according to your age and your other medical
+Your own risk of complications may vary according to your age and your other health

 conditions.
-For example, people who smoke may have an increased risk of poor bone
+For instance, people who smoke may have an increased risk of poor bone

 healing.
-Ask your healthcare provider about the risks that most apply to you.
+Ask your surgeon about the risks that most apply to you.

 How do I get ready for hip resurfacing?

-Ask your healthcare provider how you should plan to prepare for your surgery.
-Ask
+Ask your surgeon how you should plan to prepare for your surgery.
+Ask if you should

 How is hip resurfacing done?

-Your healthcare provider can help explain the details of your particular surgery.
+Your surgeon can help explain the details of your particular surgery.
+The details

-The details of your hip resurfacing surgery will depend on the nature of the injury
+of your hip resurfacing surgery will depend on the nature of the injury and the surgical

-and the surgical approach.
-An orthopedic surgeon will do the surgery aided by a team
+approach.
+An orthopedic surgeon will do the surgery aided by a team of specialized

-of specialized healthcare professionals.
+healthcare professionals.
 The whole operation may take 2 or 3 hours.
+In general, you

 Most likely, you will get general anesthesia, so you’ll sleep through the operation